Academic Policies and General Regulations

 To merit a Fairfield University degree, at least 60 credits must be taken at Fairfield.
 Furthermore, the final 30 credits must be earned at Fairfield University.

 All matriculated full-time undergraduate students must register for classes by December 1 for the following spring semester, and by May 1 for the following fall semester.
-If a student is not registered by these dates, the University will presume him or her to be withdrawn at the end of the current semester.
+If a student is not registered by these dates, the University will presume them to be withdrawn at the end of the current semester.
 At that time, all residence hall and financial aid commitments will be terminated.

 Diplomas are awarded in January, May, and August.
 Students who have been awarded diplomas in the August or January dates just PRIOR to May are invited to participate in the May graduation ceremony.

 Students who do not complete all of the requirements for their undergraduate degree may be granted permission by their Dean to participate in the Undergraduate Commencement ceremonies if they meet the following criteria: